lunasec-io/lunasec/docs/pages/overview/example-usage.md

 ---
-id: "libraries-services"
+id: "example-usage"
-title: "Libraries and Services"
+title: "LunaSec Example Usage"
 sidebar_label: "Example Usage"
 sidebar_position: 3
 ---

-# NPM Modules
+# Example Usage
+These snippets give you an example of how the library works.
 You'll only need two libraries to use LunaSec, one for the client and one for the server.

 ## `@lunasec/react-sdk`
 The frontend component of the LunaSec Stack.
 Turns your form inputs and other elements into [Secure Frames](./features.md#secure-frame).
 Support for other frameworks is in development.